UW-APL-EIS/vmvols-java/README.md

 $ mvn test -Ptester
 ```

+Some tests may take a while.

 Modules
 -------

-The vmvols codebase is organised as four Maven 'modules', with a
+The vmvols-java codebase is organised as four Maven 'modules', with a
 parent pom at the root level.
 The modules are as follows

 * model